Special Needs Holiday Club

 Nicola Doherty

-Alongside Jane C and Aishah, Nicola runs the LS29 Time sessions.
-When she's not working at the club, she is the lead teacher for a primary school Resourced Provision for Autism.
-Her favourite memories of holiday club are water fights with families during our lockdown sessions at Curly Hill, and the trip to Jam on Top recording studio, when the young people signed along to the song Roar.
+Alongside Jane C and Aishah, Nicola runs Moor Time sessions.
+When she's not working for us, she is the SENCO and assistant head at a large mainstream secondary school in Bradford.
+Her favourite memories of working for Moor Time are water fights with families during our lockdown sessions at Curly Hill, and the trip to Jam on Top recording studio, when the young people signed along to the song Roar.

 Aishah Mahmood

-Aishah was a supervisor for LS29 Time sessions from our launch and now manages sessions along with Jane C and Nicola.
+Aishah was a supervisor for us from our launch in 2018, and now manages sessions along with Jane C and Nicola.

-She works in the individual needs team in a Leeds secondary school when she's not at LS29 Time.
+After a period of working in the Individual Needs Team at a local special school, she is now training to qualify as a Speech and Language Therapist.
 Her favourite trip with holiday club was to Stockeld Park with the secondary age young people.
-So much to do and lots of laughs that day!
+So much to do and lots of laughs that day

 Tanya Young